 1/2 teaspoon vanilla

 Sift powdered sugar then measure.
 Add remaining ingredients.
 Ice cookies.
-Tip: For added visual interest: color the icing with gel colors, sprinkle iced cookies with colored or sparkling sugars before the icing dries, or let the icing dry then add additional piped decorations.
+Tip: For added visual interest: color icing with gel colors.
+Ice then sprinkle with colored or sparkling sugars before icing dries.